 - Names of all other occupants on the watercraft or otherwise involved in the accident

-How Quickly Must You File a Boating Accident in Illinois?
+What Type of Report Should I File If There’s a Boating Accident in Illinois?

 Statute of Limitations for Boating Accidents in Illinois

 How Can a Boat Accident Lawyer Help Me?